 In June 2000 a car hit me, and as I lay bleeding to death in the road I had to make a decision, to die or come back to the pain.
 I decided to live.
 There followed a long journey of recovery.
-Initially 2 days of long operations to put my smashed leg back together with an external fixator and lots of grafts; when my surgeon said he would save my leg if he could, or he may cut it off at the knee, I burst into tears and said “You have to, I’m a climber and a dancer and a cyclist”; followed by 2 years of mostly self rehabilitation through which I was treated by a remedial massage therapist.
-She inspired me to train and I have since developed my own style of treating intractable injuries, inspiring my patients with my own recovery, learning to live, walk, climb, cycle and dance again.
+Initially 2 days of long operations to put my smashed leg back together with an external fixator and lots of grafts; when my surgeon said he would save my leg if he could, or he may cut it off at the knee, I burst into tears and said “You have to, I’m a climber and a dancer and a cyclist”; followed by 2 years of mostly self-rehabilitation, through which I was treated by a remedial massage therapist.
+She inspired me to train and I developed my own style of treating intractable injuries, inspiring my patients with my own recovery, learning to live, walk, climb, cycle and dance again.
 I am left with dreadful scarring to my once-beautiful legs, and a restriction to bending one ankle, but no pain.
 I continue to work on my ankle and I look forward to being able to bend it fully again.

 14 years later I began to write the story of this experience and to ask questions about why I survived at all, and then why I healed so well.
 I wrote the short publication Indestructible Health which summarises my findings, and interestingly corroborates much research that is currently being published, or recognised that has been already been published for many years.

-My previous breathwork training and my 50% raw and completely wholefood diet are what I believe saved my life, along with my keen climbing and dancing activities at that time.
+My previous breathwork training, and my 50% raw and completely wholefood diet, are what I believe saved my life, along with my keen climbing and dancing activities at that time.

 In the meantime I had discovered that I had a gift for treating people with chronic injury pain, particularly those with persistent old injuries, and thus founded the Oxford Pain Clinic to bring my skills to the wider pubic.
 Patients are often fobbed off with painkillers and anti-inflammatory drugs for debilitating pain and soft tissue damage, that is straightforward, if perhaps tedious, to treat successfully with manual techniques.
-I have found that a patient-centred approach works best, letting the patient's experience of pain and return to mobility, influence treatments.
+I found that a patient-centred approach works best, letting the patient's experience of pain and return to mobility, influence treatments.

 Since 2017, I have decided to focus on my art, which has always been my passion and now I have the confidence to take it up.